husaltam/So_long_2D_Game/README.md

 ## Description

 **So Long** is a basic 2D game developed as part of a computer graphics project.
-The game involves a player (represented by a dolphin or any character of your choice) who must collect all the fish (or collectibles) on the map and escape through the exit.
+The game involves a player who must collect all collectibles on the map and escape through the exit.
 The project focuses on working with textures, sprites, and basic gameplay elements using the MiniLibX library.

 ![Screenshot](Documantation/2025-06-10.png)